quark-zju/sndcat/README.md

 A command line utility that works on audio streams.

-Like [`socat`](https://linux.die.net/man/1/socat), `sndcat` has a concept of inputs and outputs (called "source" and "sink" in some places). `sndcat` reads from input, does necessary processing (ex. resampling), then writes to outputs.
+Like [`socat`](https://linux.die.net/man/1/socat), `sndcat` has a concept of inputs and outputs (or, "source" and "sink"). `sndcat` reads from input, does some necessary processing (ex. resampling), then writes to outputs.

 ## Usage